jbhopkins/bioxtasraw/docs/documentation_readme.txt

 make latexpdf

 It is recommended that you first delete any old files in the build folder, as some changes may not propagate when rebuilding.
+Do this with a: make clean

 When releasing new documentation, update the version number in the conf.py file.